Apply to TRIO SSS

 A student’s dependency status is determined by government standards when you complete your FAFSA.
 Students who work and live on their own may still be considered “dependent” by financial aid.
-When completing your TRIO SSS application, put your dependency status as whatever the FAFSA/financial aid office has determined for you.
-If you are unsure, you may wish to consult this online guide provided by the Department of Education.
-You may also reach out to the WVC financial aid office and/or TRIO for assistance.
+When completing your income verification form, we are required to ask for your parents' information if you are considered "dependent" by the financial aid office.
+If you are unsure of your status, you may wish to consult this online guide provided by the Department of Education.
+We can also help you find this information in ctcLink.
+Our team is happy to help!

 "Race" refers to physical differences between groups, while "ethnicity" refers to cultural differences.
 Even if you identify as Hispanic or Latinx/a/o, you could be any race.
 The current government classification identifies five different races to select from.
 We are required to list one of these listed races for each student within our program, even if they indicate that they are Hispanic or Latinx/a/o.
 Please select whichever race(s) are most appropriate for you.

 Unfortunately, because we receive 100% of our funding from the U.S. Federal government, we are only able to accept students that are U.S. Citizens or Permanent Residents at this time.

 To meet the eligibility requirements, a student must document their disability with the WVC Director of Student Access.
 However, you are still welcome to apply if you think you might meet one of our other eligibility requirements (i.e., first-generation student and/or low income).

 No. To respect student privacy, we do not request any information about the nature of a student’s disability.
 If you indicate that you have a documented disability on the application, we will ask for your permission to verify this with the Director of Student Access, but will not ask any information about your disability itself.